bottlerocket-os/bottlerocket/README.md

 #### Updates settings

 * `settings.updates.metadata-base-url`: The common portion of all URIs used to download update metadata.
-* `settings.updates.target-base-url`: The common portion of all URIs used to download update files.
+* `settings.updates.targets-base-url`: The common portion of all URIs used to download update files.
 * `settings.updates.seed`: A `u32` value that determines how far into in the update schedule this machine will accept an update.
 We recommending leaving this at its default generated value so that updates can be somewhat randomized in your cluster.

 #### Time settings